 These companies have a long track record and ample experience.
 Throughout the years they have established a strong network of specialized suppliers, and know exactly how to deconstruct and clean a specific element with ease and minimal loss while maintaining material quality.
 A brick dealer can estimate before beginning a job, the amount of bricks which will be lost during deconstruction, how many during the cleaning, and for what purposes they can be used afterwards.
 Often the building elements sold by these dealers are provided with a lot of necessary information to assess their “fitness-for-reuse.”

 Although not all of these market opportunities have been discovered yet, the general offer of reclamation dealers today reflects more or less what the sector is capable of doing within the limits of a competitive market-based economy.
-It’s a lot.
+All things considered, it’s still a lot.

 4. Locating reuse within the urban context